anettrolikova/planett/index.md

 - March 2019 organised the [first MakerDAO self-organised meetup](https://blog.makerdao.com/makerdao-global-meetups-and-micro-grants-initiative/) and got micro grant from MakerDAO for it
 - April 2019 volunteered on my first ETHGlobal event - ETH Cape Town hackathon where I started to look for my first community gig in Ethereum.
 - May 2019 got my first job in Ethereum, I was working with team on Ethereum Governance related project.
 This was fail but [Griff](https://twitter.com/thegrifft) introduced me to [Jamie](https://twitter.com/jemenger)
 - June 2019 [Jamie](https://twitter.com/jemenger) offered me to help him out with [Ethereum Magicians](https://ethereum-magicians.org/).
 I started to help out with Operations and Events.
-Jamie became my mentor and helped me a LOT!
-This was my most valuable connection in Ethereum that I got and I wish to everyone to meet your "Jamie".
+Jamie became my mentor.
+This was my most valuable connection in Ethereum that I got.

 The story continues with me organising events for Ethereum Magicians and then in March 2020 I got support from Ethereum Foundation to work on Community Communications and supporting [Ethereum Meetup Organisers](https://medium.com/ethereum-meetups-support/creating-support-layer-for-the-local-ethereum-community-builders-6b3e73e4e556).
-I would like to thank unconditionally to Jamie for being the best mentor (support, teacher, listener) and key person in my Ethereum career.

 # Proof Of Work
-### Progressbar
+### 🌈 Progressbar
+#### September 2018 - January 2020
 Operations, Event Management
 *Description of work:* I have hosted a bunch of in person events at [Progressbar](https://www.progressbar.sk/) since fall 2018 to winter 2020.

-### Ethereum Magicians
+### ✨ Ethereum Magicians
+#### June 2019 - Present
 Events, Operations, Social Media management, Content writtting, Community Management, Leading fundraising campaigns on Gitcoin.

-##### On behalf of Ethereum Magicians I organised:
+##### On behalf of Ethereum Magicians I have organised following events:

 Council in Berlin 2019 [recording](https://www.youtube.com/watch?v=FBdczc_SY4g&t=4628s) & [another recording](https://www.youtube.com/watch?v=GnyvrAPAluQ)